 Add in there the media, specifically CNN, for also throwing out their moral compass, empathy and compassion for a victim of rape.
 Our society should not be led to believe that individuals who hurt and scar others are the ones who deserve sympathy.

 To have a media powerhouse publish a story that creates pity for those who have violated a teenage girl is media framing gone very wrong.
-Because media frames are incredibly powerful and can truly alter one's thoughts and opinions on a topic, journalists should understand their role in our world and be a bit more understanding of the humanity and emotions of the people they write about, before breaking news on a story.
+Because media frames are incredibly powerful and can truly alter thoughts and opinions on a topic, journalists should understand their role in our world and be a bit more understanding of the humanity and emotions of the people they write about, before breaking news on a story.